 Since our inception, we have entered into strategic collaboration agreements with a range of partners covering a number of our product candidates.
 We entered into a strategic collaboration with Genentech in November 2006 (as amended in May 2015) regarding the development, manufacture and commercialization of crenezumab, and we refer to this agreement as the 2006 Genentech agreement.
 In June 2012, we entered into an additional strategic collaboration agreement with Genentech regarding the development, manufacture and commercialization of our anti-tau antibodies, and we refer to this agreement as the 2012 Genentech agreement.
 We expect to capitalize on Genentech's drug development and regulatory expertise and commercial capabilities to bring our partnered therapeutic products to market.
-In May 2014, we entered into a collaboration agreement with Piramal Imaging, a leader in imaging agents, covering our tau PET Imaging tracer.
-In December 2014, we entered into a strategic collaboration agreement with Janssen regarding the development, manufacture and commercialization of ACI-35, an anti-tau vaccine.
+In May 2014, we entered into a collaboration agreement with Janssen regarding the development, manufacture and collaboration agreement with Janssen regarding the development, manufacture and commercialization of ACI-35, an anti-tau vaccine.
 We expect to capitalize on Janssen and Johnson & Johnson's extensive regulatory expertise and experience in developing, manufacturing and, if approved, commercializing vaccines to bring ACI-35 to market.